bobbyhiddn/Thoughtorio/README.md

 # Thoughtorio - Node-Based Content Creation Platform

 Thoughtorio is a powerful, visual node-based platform for creating complex content workflows using AI and structured data processing.
-Build everything from simple content generators to sophisticated multi-stage processing pipelines.
+Build everything from simple content generators to sophisticated multi-stage processing pipelines with a fully functional context engine and real-time execution feedback.

 ## 🌟 Core Concepts